Aki Orr: Early life

 Orr was born in Berlin in 1931.
-His parents left Germany when he was three years old, in the aftermath of the Nazi rise to power, and moved to Palestine, then under British rule.
+His family left Germany when he was three years old, in the aftermath of the Nazi rise to power, and moved to Mandatory Palestine.
 Orr grew up in Tel Aviv and attended the First Municipal School of Tel Aviv.
 He was a keen swimmer and was the Maccabi 200 m breast-stroke champion in 1946 and 1947.
-In 1946 he was drafted into the Haganah, the Jewish paramilitary organization that was to develop into the Israeli Defence Forces following the creation of the State of Israel in 1948.
-He joined the Navy, which played a minor role in the 1948 War of Independence.
+In 1946 he joined the Haganah, the Jewish paramilitary organization that was to develop into the Israel Defense Forces following the creation of the State of Israel in 1948.
+He joined the Israeli Navy, which played a minor role in the 1948 War of Independence.

 Political career

 Maki

-Orr served in the Israeli navy until 1950, and then joined the merchant navy.
+Orr served in the Israeli Navy until 1950, and then joined the merchant navy.
 He participated in the Israeli Seamen's Strike of 1951, which lasted 40 days.
 It was during this time that he became politicized in the wake of a beating incurred at the hands of the Israeli police.
 In the same year he joined the Israeli Communist Party (Maki).
 He remained in the merchant navy until 1955, when he moved to Jerusalem to study mathematics and physics at the Hebrew University.
 There, he served as secretary of the Union of Communist Science Students at the University.
 Following his graduation in 1958, he started teaching mathematics and physics at the AIU Technical College.